kdoore/CS2335-Gitbook/player_gameobject.md

 ### 2D Sprite as Player
 To create a player character, we need to create a gameObject =>  2D Sprite.
 Then, we can set the sprite-Renderer component to refer to an image that we've added to our project assets folder.
 To import an image as a 2D sprite, you select the image in the assets panel and set the component: texture-type set to *Sprite(2D - UI).

-Below are some example open-source game sprites that you can download to use in your proejct, these sprites are from: :
+Below are some example open-source game sprites that you can download to use in your proejct, these sprites are from:  [Daniel Cook's Planet Cute](http://www.lostgarden.com/2007/05/dancs-miraculously-flexible-game.html)

 ![](girl1.png)![](healthheart.png)
 ![](star.png)

+###Moving GameObjects: RigidBody2D
-Then we need to attach a RigidBody2D component to our Girl-player.
+Then we need to attach a RigidBody2D component to our Girl-player gameObject.
 The [Unity Manual](http://docs.unity3d.com/ScriptReference/Rigidbody2D.html) explains that we need to add a RigidBody2D component so that we can use the Unity Physics Engine to move our Girl-player in the scene.
-We'll update the player's RigidBody.velocity each frame in response to the user key-presses.
-In addition, the Rigidbody component allows us to sense when our player collides with other game objects.
+We can update the player's RigidBody.velocity or add a force to the RigidBody2D each frame in response to the user key-presses, to cause the gameObject to move in a realistic way.

 ###Canvas Mode:  Screen-Space Camera
 Since we are using sprites to create a game in this scene, we'll need to change our camera settings to allow us to also use UI-objects that will be on a Canvas GameObject.
 Add a UI-Text GameObject to the scene.
 If you double click on your text, you'll see that the scaling for the canvas does not match the scaling for the sprites we've used to create the scene.